Nagendra1997/mesibo-documentation/new-rpi.md

 Instantly add real-time communication on your embedded devices by using Mesibo on Raspberry Pi device.

-Mesibo on Raspberry Pi is available as a shared library(.so) which allows you to use it from any application OR languages of your choice like C, C++, Python, PHP, Matlab etc.
+Mesibo on Raspberry Pi is available as a shared library(.so) which allows you to use it from any application OR languages of your choice like C, C++, Python, PHP etc.

 ### OS requirements
 - Raspbian